edsu/iacoll/README.md

 *iacoll* allows you to regularly harvest the item metadata in an Internet Archive collection and store it in a LevelDB database.
 The database is a key/value store where the key is the unique Internet Archive item identifier, and the value is the JSON for the item metadata.
+Having the data stored this way allows it to be easily kept up to date.

 For example you can download the metadata for items in the University of Maryland's collection: